learning-zone/angular-basics/README.md

 A decorator corresponds to a function that is called on the class whereas annotations are "only" metadata set on the class using the Reflect Metadata library.

-With TypeScript and ES7, @Something is a decorator.
-In the context of Angular2, decorators like @Component, @Injectable, ... define metadata for the decorated element using the Reflect.defineMetadata method.
+With TypeScript and ES7, `@Something` is a decorator.
+In the context of Angular2, decorators like `@Component`, `@Injectable`, ... define metadata for the decorated element using the `Reflect.defineMetadata` method.

 |Annotation	              |Decorator                  |
 |-------------------------|---------------------------|